-Another legal strategy often pursued by a defense attorney is to try to get a pre-trial diversion program or deferred entry of judgment (“DEJ”) for the accused batterer.
+Another legal strategy we often pursue is to try to get a pre-trial diversion program or deferred entry of judgment (“DEJ”) for you.

-With pretrial diversion, if the defendant successfully completes a batterers’ program, the charges will be dismissed and cease to exist for most purposes.
+With pretrial diversion, if you successfully complete a batterers’ program, the charges will be dismissed and cease to exist for most purposes.

 Eligibility for pretrial diversion depends on: